 I like sleeping in way too late and fooling myself into thinking every day is Saturday.
 Sometimes, I seriously enjoy procrastinating.
 Hey, I got through college just fine, so what’s the harm, right?

 Binging on trash reality shows.
 It’s a guilty pleasure, what can I say?

 And I like staying up until 4 in the morning reading and taking quizzes to determine what color my personality is.
 Where my fellow night owls?

 These are my bad habits.
 I know they’re bad, and while I get satisfaction from them momentarily, they’re costly.
 Feeding into these habits on a regular basis means I sacrifice a lot, honestly.
 I sacrifice my time, which means I can’t do the things I should to have a productive day.
 I sacrifice my peace of mind because I’m stressed to the max, wondering how I accomplished nothing in an afternoon—all because I decided it would be a good idea to watch 6 episodes of Friends.
 And sometimes, I even sacrifice my relationships.
 For instance, if I’ve procrastinated until the last minute on a blog post that needs to be written, I don’t always have time to meet with friends for dinner or I don’t always want to take that phone call to catch up with my old college roommate—I suddenly don’t have the time.

 But realizing all of this is enough to change.
 Because duh.
-Because obviously.
+Obviously.
 Because who would know all this and then not strive to make a change?

 Does this sound familiar?

 But that’s crazy, right?
 I mean, if you know where you’re screwing up, and you (sort of) know what to do to fix it…then…just DO it?

 But wait.
 There’s another step in there.
 I may understand how my habits are detrimental to my success—and sanity!—but I don’t do anything differently.
 I stay stagnant.